Melchizedek6809/Nujel/README.md

 ## Syntax
-A lot of the language is still undocumented, this is because I want to preserve myself the ability to fine-tune those parts of the language as I develop a better feeling for what works and what doesn't.
-To read about parts of Nujel that are very unlikely to change you can look at the [LANGUAGE.md](./LANGUAGE.md) document in this repository.
+A lot of the language is still undocumented, this is because I want to preserve myself the ability to change those parts of the language as I develop a better feeling for what works and what doesn't.
+To read about the (few) parts of Nujel that are pretty much final you can look at the [LANGUAGE.md](./LANGUAGE.md) document in this repository.

 ## Current status
 Here is a collection of features already implemented, or about to be finished.